 Can I connect multiple machines to the emulator?

 You can connect a hub or switch to any emulator port so that multiple machines can then use the emulated network conditions.

 Why don’t I see any countries or locations listed?

 Country and location information is retrieved as you type.
-For example, typing “Ind” will list India and Indonesia.
+For example, typing “Ind” lists India and Indonesia.
 You must select the country and city from the list.
 Country and location can be disabled by deselecting the Enable box.

 Is it possible to manage emulations remotely?

-A command-line interface (CLI) feature is provided with eggPlant Network models 10 and 20 and can be downloaded from the customer support portal.
+A command-line interface (CLI) feature is provided with Eggplant Network models 5 and 20 and can be downloaded from the customer support portal.
 The CLI can perform functions such as listing, starting, and stopping emulations.

 - User and Administrator Guide